MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 * If you have multiple teams, and if each of them require a CI build, then you'll likely need a parallel job for each team.

-* If your CI build trigger applies to multiple branches, then you'll likely need a parallel job for each branch.
+* If your CI build trigger applies to multiple branches, then you'll likely need a parallel job for each active branch.

 * If you develop multiple applications using one organization or server, then you'll likely need additional parallel jobs: one to deploy each application at the same time.

-* If you run multiple jobs in parallel within each build or release, then you'll need additional parallel jobs.

 ## View available parallel jobs